Ready to Learn More?

 Send us your contact information, and we’ll help you get started right away!

-The Information Technology-Network Specialist program will prepare you to administer, install, maintain and troubleshoot data and voice networks.
+The Information Technology-Network Specialist program will prepare you to install, troubleshoot, and maintain computer networks.

 Students in MATC's IT-Network Specialist program can attend full or part time.

-IT-Network Specialist classes may be offered at these Madison College campuses:
+IT-Network Specialist classes are offered at our Madison Truax campus.